 Project Engineering Manager

-Dr. Pei Yuan, born in Northern China, is Andalusian Energy’s project engineering manager with more than 10 years of industrial experience in the energy sector, specializing in compressed natural gas (CNG) virtual pipeline gas projects.
+Dr. Pei Yuan is Andalusian Energy’s project engineering manager.
+He has more than 10 years of industrial experience in the energy sector, specializing in compressed natural gas (CNG) virtual pipeline gas projects.
 Pei has been affiliated with Andalusian since 2015 and was instrumental in the development of more than 10 CNG virtual pipeline projects in Sub-Saharan African countries, including CNG powered electric generating plants in the Republic of Chad; CNG fuel supply in the Republic of Ghana; and flared gas CNG capture in Nigeria.
 Pei has been deeply involved in CNG project development feasibility studies, surveys, EPC, and due diligence.
-From 2017 to the present, as an engineering designer, Pei has led in the design, building, and tests of the gas systems on a railroad CNG tender from scratch – which is the first-of-its-kind in the World.
+Since 2017 , as an engineering designer, Pei has led in the design, building, and tests of the gas systems on a railroad CNG tender from scratch – which is the first-of-its-kind in the world.
 He has led key activities for CNG tender engineering design including piping assembly, pressure tests, and hazardous materials management.
 Since Andalusian’s inception, Pei has been actively involved in the innovation of its primary marine CNG project from concept approval to demonstration, including technology development to multiple EPC FEED and EPC proposals.
 He has also participated in CNG bunkering design to fuel CNG ships and other ocean-going vessels.
 Before joining Andalusian, he worked for OsComp Systems for two years, inventing a CNG adsorption storage technology and proprietary solid-state gas separation technology.
 Before diving into private industry, Pei devoted four years of advanced post-doc research in polymers and energy storage technology at Pennsylvania State University in State College, PA, after earning a doctoral degree from the Chinese Academy of Sciences in Beijing, China.
 Dr. Yuan has published more than 25 peer-reviewed papers in international journals with more than 700 citations.
 Pei has been granted eight patents, prepared hundreds of technical reports, and awarded multiple funding grants.
-Pei resides in Houston, Texas, and enjoys badminton with his friends.
+A native of northern China, Pei resides in Houston.

 Director of Central American Operations

-Allen Hernández is a professional with more than 25 years of experience in strategic planning, finance, and implementation of business processes.
+Allen Hernandez is an operations professional with more than 25 years of experience in strategic planning, finance, and implementation of business processes.
 He joined Andalusian in 2022 to begin building-out the regional operations capabilities required for project execution.
 Allen entered the power energy industry as part of the implementation team to build-out an electric energy commercialization company with headquarters in Guatemala and offices in El Salvador and Costa Rica.
-Among his responsibilities, he led the design, documentation, and implementation of business processes.
+His responsibilities included leading the design, documentation, and implementation of business processes.
 He conducted due diligence reviews for acquisitions of companies in Colombia and Costa Rica in various industries.
-Before that, he worked with Dole Food Company 12 years in both corporate offices and operations units with appointments in Costa Rica and Ecuador.
+Before that, he spent 12 years with Dole Food Company in both corporate offices and operations units with appointments in Costa Rica and Ecuador.
+He supervised Dole’s operation shutdown in Venezuela, and in Ecuador.
 He supervised Dole’s operation shutdown in Venezuela.
 In Ecuador, he led the reorganization of the finance group, including a team of 30 plus people in accounting, financial analysis, tax compliance, procurement, and IT.
 He was appointed as regional leader for the internal audit group in LATAM and then, he led a transformation of the internal audit group into the approach of business process improvement and internal controls.
 As part of a global team, he led the implementation of the Sarbanes-Oxley Act compliance project for Latin America.
-His professional career started in Price Waterhouse Costa Rica as part of their team of external auditors.
-Allen enjoys working in multi-cultural teams, father of two kids to whom he wishes to be able to teach the value of perseverance as the way for ordinary people to achieve extraordinary goals.
-He graduated from the Universidad de Costa Rica and earned a master’s degree in business administration from the Universidad Interamericana de Costa Rica and he is a Certified Public Accountant in Costa Rica.
-Allen was born and reared in Costa Rica, where he currently resides.
+His professional career started at Price Waterhouse Costa Rica as part of their team of external auditors.
+He graduated from the Universidad Interamericana de Costa Rica and holds Costa Rican Certified Public Accountant accreditation.
+Allen was born in Costa Rica and lives there today.

 Business Development Consultant

-A native of the Dominican Republic, brings more than 21 years of experience in the management and oversight of a cumulative 1,600 MW electrical generation assets in the Caribbean and Central America region (C&CA) including coal, natural gas, oil and renewables.
-He fulfilled general manager, regional director and board director roles with Coastal Power, Enron and Ashmore Energy International (AEI) from 1995 through 2016.
-During his time with Enron and AEI, Otto dedicated over ten years researching and evaluating the possible supply of small and medium natural gas – both LNG and CNG – to generation assets in the region.
-An engineering graduate from the University of Toronto, Mr. Gonzalez has been assisting Andalusian Energy in the development of the natural gas market in the C&CA region since 2016.
+A native of the Dominican Republic, Otto brings more than two decades of experience in the management and oversight of a cumulative 1,600 MW of electrical generation assets in the Caribbean and Central America region (C&CA) including coal, natural gas, oil and renewables.
+He fulfilled general manager, regional director and board director roles with Coastal Power, Enron, and Ashmore Energy International (AEI) from 1995 through 2016.
+During his time with Enron and AEI, Otto dedicated over ten years of research to evaluate the possible supply of small and medium natural gas — both LNG and CNG — to generate assets in the region.
+An engineering graduate from the University of Toronto, Mr. Gonzalez has been assisting Andalusian Energy in the development of the natural gas market in the Central American and Caribbean region since 2016.